alebarp/alebarp.github.io/_pages/geometryandstats.md

 Despite this, there exists a profound skepticism among statisticians regarding geometry.
 It seems this skepticism primarily stems from two reasons:
 * Firstly, geometric tools in statistics often originate from mathematics and physics.
 Consequently, they tend to intertwine statistically relevant geometric concepts with superfluous ones from mathematical physics.
 This makes it challenging for statisticians to gain insights into these methods.
 For instance, Hamiltonian Monte Carlo is often explained through abstract concepts derived from Hamiltonian mechanics and symplectic structures, which are often not directly pertinent.
-* Secondly, while the central objects of physics are inherently geometric, Statistics Departments often teach us the central objects of statistics, distributions, are formalised as measures.
-However, this viewpoint does not align with how distributions are actually employed in many statistical methodologies, such as reproducing kernel and "score"-based methods
+* Secondly, while the central objects of physics are inherently geometric, Statistics Departments often teach us the central objects of statistics, distributions, are formalised as probability measures.
+However, this viewpoint does not align with how distributions are actually employed in many statistical methodologies, such as reproducing kernel and "score"-based methods.

-The unity of statistics and the bracket measure-formalism
+The unity of statistics
 ======

 Despite the fact geometric tools are being increasingly leveraged across statistical methodologies,